Gisleburt/rust-in-the-frontend/README.md

 - Speed isn't everything
 - No HTML copy-paste in Perseus and Dioxus

-Wait, should I do this
+Wait, should I even do this
 ----------------------

 - Probably not